rwilcox/my-learnings-docs/learning_gradle.md

 ## See also

   * [Gradle Documentation on Lifecycle](https://docs.gradle.org/current/userguide/build_lifecycle.html)

+# Build Cache

+Backs Gradle’s incremental build functionality

+TODO: document me

+# Multi project builds with Gradle

+Sub projects can have dependencies on (sibling projects for example)

+Can configure  a project from any other project - cross project configuration

 # Misc workflow / developer experience tips for people using your Gradle build scripts